-The development site is in an area of known archaeological potential, but no archaeology was revealed on the development site.
+The development site is in an area of archaeological potential.
+No archaeology was revealed on the development site.

 10.0 Conclusion

 The Archaeological Monitoring has fulfilled the primary aims and objectives of the KCC Archaeological Specification.
 As far as it is known no buried archaeological features have been affected as a result of the development.